 U.S.: History of religious thought in America; History of education & American colleges and universities

 George Levesque, Ph.D.
-(Columbia), is Associate Dean of Yale College and Dean of Academic Programs.
-He oversees the Freshman Seminar Program and the Residential College Seminar Program, and he serves as the Dean’s Designee on faculty standing and ad hoc committees, including: Course of Study Committee; Committee on Teaching and Learning; Committee on Advising, Placement, and Enrollment; Education Studies Advisory Committee; Language Study Committee; Freshman Orientation Committee; Learning Management System Committee; University Calendar Committee; the Committee on Teaching in the Residential Colleges; the ROTC Advisory Committee; and the Yale College Steering Committee.
-He also serves as the Graduate Secretary for Yale’s chapter (Alpha of Connecticut) of Phi Beta Kappa.
+(Columbia), is Dean of Academic Programs in Yale College.
+He oversees the First-Year Seminar Program and the Residential College Seminar Program, and he serves as the Dean’s Designee on faculty standing and ad hoc committees, including: Course of Study Committee; Committee on Teaching and Learning; Committee on Advising, Placement, and Enrollment; Education Studies Advisory Committee; Language Study Committee; Committee on Teaching in the Residential Colleges; the ROTC Advisory Committee; the Faculty Committee on Athletics; and the Yale College Steering Committee.
+He also serves as Secretary for the Yale College faculty meetings and for Yale’s chapter (Alpha of Connecticut) of Phi Beta Kappa, and he serves as the university’s Faculty Athletic Representative to the NCAA.

 Dean Levesque teaches courses on religious thought in America and the history of American colleges and universities.
 His research focuses on eighteenth- and nineteenth-century intellectual and cultural history in the United States.
 Recent articles include “Elisha Williams” in the Dictionary of Early American Philosophers.